symphonyoss/app-auth-example/README.md

 * Configure the keystore and truststore for the HTTP client.
   * Set symphony.client.keystoreFilename: PKCS12 file generated above
   * Set symphony.client.keystorePassword: Password used to generate cert above
-  * Set symphony.client.keystoreFilename: Trust store containing trusted roots.
+  * Set symphony.client.truststoreFilename: Trust store containing trusted roots.
 Allows HTTP client to create secure connections to Symphony pod.
 Since Symphony pods use valid SSL certs, you can just use the standard cacerts file provided by the Java JDK.
 * Configure the ID of the application